Trentyn Flowers: Los Angeles / San Diego Clippers (2024–2025)

 On April 14, 2024, Flowers declared for the 2024 NBA draft.
 He was invited to participate in the NBA draft combine.
 After going unselected in the draft, Flowers signed a two-way contract with the Los Angeles Clippers and their NBA G League affiliate San Diego Clippers on July 25.
 On September 25, he was ruled out of participating in Clippers training camp after he underwent surgery on his left wrist.
 Flowers appeared in six games for the Clippers during the 2024–25 season and averaged 1.8 points per game.
 He spent the majority of the season with the San Diego Clippers in the NBA G League where he averaged 17.7 points, 5.0 rebounds and 2.0 assists in 40 games.

 On October 14, 2025, Flowers was waived by Los Angeles.

-Chicago / Windy City Bulls (2025–present)
+Chicago / Windy City Bulls (2025–2026)

 On October 17, 2025, Flowers signed a two-way contract with the Chicago Bulls.
+He made two appearances for the Bulls, recording averages of 2.0 points, 0.5 rebounds, and 0.5 assists.
+Flowers was waived by Chicago on January 6, 2026.

+Brampton Honey Badgers

+On July 1, 2026, Flowers signed with the Brampton Honey Badgers of the Canadian Elite Basketball League.
+He made his Brampton debut the following day, scoring 22 points in an 81–76 victory over the Ottawa BlackJacks.